 - Budget – Any budget submitted to VPUE or another funding source should be included in the Human Biology application as well.
 VPUE guidelines are here.

-- Confirmation of support – First readers will be asked to confirm their support both to the VPUE and to HumBio.
+- Confirmation of support – First and second readers will be asked to confirm their support to HumBio.
 For the HumBio application, readers will automatically be sent an email link to a series of questions about the project.
-Readers may optionally submit a letter to provide more context.
+Readers are not asked to submit a full letter to HumBio.
 Confirmation of support is due to HumBio 7 days after the proposal due date.
-VPUE has its own absolutely hard deadline and requires a full letter.
+VPUE has its own absolutely hard deadline and requires a full letter from the first reader.

-- Checklist –Before you upload your proposal, please check the following:
+- Checklist –Before uploading a proposal, applicants should check the following:

-- Have you named your file using your first initial and last name?
+- Is the file named using the applicant's first initial and last name?

-- Is your first reader ready to confirm support?
+- Are the first and second readers ready to confirm support?

 Katherine Preston, Associate Director